 commits herself, to making global connections, leading the Donuts for Donations campaign with her elementary students supporting the #CaribbeanSchoolsRise social justice efforts.
 Sheena’s teaching experience has affirmed that, “Language is a portal to problem-solving”, and she believes that one day her scholars will have the resolutions to lead some positive revolutions.

-Ms. Jordan will be joining Teachers of the Year from other state organizations at the NECTFL conference as she has been nominated for the Northeast Conference on the Teaching Foreign Language (NECTFL) Teacher of the Year.
-Best of luck, Ms. Jordan!
+Ms. Jordan joined Teachers of the Year from other state organizations at the NECTFL conference as she was nominated for the Northeast Conference on the Teaching Foreign Language (NECTFL) Teacher of the Year.

 Mead Leadership Fellows Program winner!